 After Marshal Carson’s death, Mather was appointed the Las Vegas Marshal.
 However, Mather soon moved on again after being accused of “promiscuous shooting” in his capacity as marshal.
 Next, he was known to have served for a short time as Assistant Marshal in El Paso, Texas.
 However, after an altercation in a brothel in which Mather was slightly wounded, he returned to Dodge City, where he was hired as Assistant City Marshal.

 By the time Mather returned to Dodge City, the existence of gambling, drinking, prostitution, and dance halls, often in open violation of the law, had heated up as a major town issue.
 The “Dodge City War” in the spring of 1883 was followed by pressure from the Santa Fe Railroad to clean up their town.
 The reform-minded and status quo factions were still feuding when David Mather accepted the Dodge City Assistant Marshal position.
 Before long, Mather also became the co-owner of the Opera House Saloon on Front Street.

 Because of its prominent downtown location, the city council objected to Mather’s decision to turn the Opera House Saloon into a dance hall and soon passed an ordinance banning all dance houses.
 However, the council took no action against another dance hall owned by Thomas Nixon, allegedly because of its remote location.
 For several months, Nixon and Mather battled to put each other out of business.

 Although Mather was acquitted of Nixon’s murder, he killed another man the following year and was run out of town by Marshal Bill Tilghman.
-After serving as city marshal in a couple of small towns in Kansas and Nebraska, Mysterious Dave moved to San Francisco, California where he took a ship to Vancouver.
+After serving as city marshal in a few small towns in Kansas and Nebraska, Mysterious Dave moved to San Francisco, California, where he took a ship to Vancouver.